West Norwegian Fjords: Location

 The World Heritage Site consists of two areas 120 km apart, located in south-west Norway, north-west of the city of Bergen, and part of the fjord landscape of western Norway extending over 500 km between Stavanger in the south and Åndalsnes in the north.
 The areas of Geirangerfjord and Nærøyfjord total 122712 ha, including 111966 ha on land and 10746 ha of water.

 The Geirangerfjord area is situated 60 km inland and constitutes the Geirangerfjord itself as the upper end of Storfjorden as well as Tafjorden.
-The heritage cite lies within Møre og Romsdal county and includes parts of Fjord Municipality and Stranda Municipality.
+The heritage site lies within Møre og Romsdal county and includes parts of Fjord Municipality and Stranda Municipality.
 It covers 51802 ha including 46151 ha on land and 5651 ha of water.

 The Nærøyfjord is situated 100 km inland and is the upper extremity of Sognefjord.
 It lies in Vestland county and includes parts of Aurland Municipality, Vik Municipality, Lærdal Municipality, and Voss Municipality.
 In total it covers 70910 ha of which 65815 ha is on land and 5095 ha are water.
 It is crossed by European route E16.